History

 Like many things we were used to growing up, “you don’t know what you got ‘till it’s gone.”
 When I talk to strangers about putzes (the original cardboard or wooden Christmas villages folks used to put around their nativities or Christmas trees), they often remember having a set of cardboard buildings.
 Many fondly remember setting them out and searching their toy box, farm sets, and train set boxes for accessories to make the little village come to life.
-But few folks remember what happened to the little cardboard houses that were such a big part of Christmas decades ago.
+But few folks remember what happened to the little cardboard putz houses that were such a big part of Christmas decades ago.

 Fortunately, modern collectors have saved many of these from obliteration.
 Even more important, they’ve taken photos and kept records so that the rest of us can benefit from their research when we come across something very old, but new to us.